 They went on to say, “Parents need to find a way to explain the risks of holidaying abroad to their teenagers without dampening their spirit of adventure.
 We deal with many holiday accident compensation claims for accidents that could have been avoided, had simple safety measures been in place.”

-The Accident Advice Helpline is a non-fault accident claim advice and compensation provider.
-Their free helpline number is available 24 hours a day on 0800 180 4123, and friendly advisors are on hand to offer expert personal injury claim advice.
+Accident Advice Helpline is a non-fault accident claim advice and compensation provider.
+Their free helpline number is available 24 hours a day on 0800 689 0500 or from your mobile on 0333 500 0993 and friendly advisors are on hand to offer expert personal injury claim advice.